Post After Post-Mortem: Plot summary

-With scores of treatises, reviews, and criminal novels published under family name, the Surrays and their five kids are a prolific writer family living at Upwood, Oxfordshire.
+The Surrays, a husband and wife and their five offspring, are a prolific writer family, having published scores of novels, reviews and treatises.
 Ruth, the middle sister, has, however, recently given her elder brother, Richard, some cause for concern.
-Richard, who has the trained eye of a psychiatrist, has seen that Ruth appears to be experiencing stress.
-Richard recommends to their mother that she may attempt to persuade Ruth to go on vacation with her because her most recent book has just been published and would undoubtedly receive the same critical praise as her earlier works.
-However, before this can take place, Ruth is discovered dead in her bedroom at her parents' house, complete with sleeping pills, a farewell letter, and a new will, all of which are strong indicators that she committed suscide.
+Richard, a psychiatrist, has seen that Ruth appears to be experiencing stress, and he recommends to their mother that she attempt to persuade Ruth to go on holiday with her.
+However, before this can take place, Ruth is discovered dead in her bedroom at her parents' house, complete with sleeping pills, a farewell letter, and a new will, all of which are strong indicators that she committed suicide.
 Following the inquest, which produces the anticipated result, Richard returns to his own house where he discovers a letter from Ruth that was written the evening of her passing but wasn't sent right away.
-In the letter, Ruth appears to be quite content and is making plans for the upcoming week.
-Although he'd like not to worry his family further, especially his mother.
-Inspector Macdonald of the Yard, a friend of Richard's, whom he feels compelled to share the letter to, agrees that there is cause to further examine Ruth's death as a result of the letter.
+In the letter, Ruth appears to be quite content and is making plans for the forthcoming week.
+Although he does not want to worry his family further, especially his mother, Richard feels compelled to share the contents of the letter with an acquaintance, Inspector Macdonald of the Yard.
+Macdonald agrees that there is cause to examine Ruth's death further.

-Inspector Macdonald is soon persuaded that Ruth's death was the result of murder and has a number of suspects to take into account.
-The family also comprises Ruth's parents, two brothers, and two sisters.
-At the time, three guys Ruth had invited to a modest home party were involved in her literary profession in some manner.
-On the surface, it would appear that the members of this happy family had no cause to murder a cherished sibling, but Macdonald has a sneaking suspicion that more than one of them is concealing something, maybe to save their mother further harm but possibly for sinister motives.
-The same is true of the three visitors; they are all reticent to provide Macdonald information that they believe may be relevant but that they believe would only damage Ruth's image and literary legacy.
-Being both a clever intellectual with much to say in her novels about the human condition and emotionally unsophisticated and even restrained in her private life, Ruth was somewhat of a paradox.
+Ruth, a clever intellectual with much to say in her novels about the human condition but emotionally unsophisticated and even repressed in her private life, was somewhat of a paradox.
+Macdonald is soon persuaded that her death was murder and has a number of suspects to consider.
+On the surface, it would appear that the members of this happy family had no cause to murder a cherished sibling, but Macdonald suspects that more than one of them is concealing something.
+In addition to the family, three people whom Ruth had invited to a modest home party were involved in her literary profession in some manner, and these too are reluctant to give Macdonald information.
+Is this reticence designed merely to shield the family from further misery, or does someone have a more sinister reason?